naomi-mali/snake_game/README.md

 Bug Fixes and Performance Optimization: Continuously test and debug the game to fix any issues or bugs.
 Additionally, optimize the code for better performance, especially for larger game states or when running on lower-end systems.

 Implementing some or all of these features can greatly enhance the gameplay experience and make the Snake game more engaging and enjoyable for players.

+### Forking/Cloning
+To create a fork for this repository:

+Navigate to the url - https://github.com/naomi-mali/snake_game In the top right corner, click on the Fork dropdown.
+Create a new fork Name the repository and/or give it a description - Click create fork.
+You have now created a fork of this repository!

 ## Credits